 PICTURES: Family Trees and Branches: A Photo Essay: In the last years I have come to know a whole new Norwegian family.
 Next week cousin Vivian and I will meet almost unknown cousins in Montana.
 In the meantime Teresa and I have had delightful times and visits with Minnesota family and friends.
 The following photos were taken at a clan gathering in Roseau, Minnesota at Cousin Audrey’s 80th birthday party.
 The cast of characters include Audrey’s three living children (Terri, Linda, David) and Randy’s family; more than a few grandchildren and great-grandchildren and some relatives from the Hahn (Audrey’s husband) side.

-Audrey’s and my grandparents, Torgus and Asborg Neset, came to America with Sven, Ilif, and Gyro (Swan [my dad], Ike and Gertie) and two children who died very young.
-Elin (Helen, Audrey’s mom) was born here.
+Audrey’s and my grandparents, Torgus and Asborg Neset, came to America with Sven (my dad), Ellen, Ilif, and Gyro; Ellen and a newborn would die here, and Helen, Audrey’s mother would be born.
 They came to Minnesota like so many Norwegians before them but did not necessarily prosper in what had been touted all over Europe as the promised land.
 In fact none of the children did well financially but the “American Dream” eventually worked as it is supposed to with each generation doing modestly better.

 My cousin Audrey and I have known each other since I was born quite a long time ago.
 Today was her 80th birthday party.
 It was a joyous and lively occasion taking up most of the day in its various celebratory stages.
 It all was a confirmation of what we know—family is wonderful in all its permutations and we are blessed to be part of one or more…